mokorog0-0/GG-arch/README.md

 # GG arch is my collection of dots that I made

 ### installer [script](install_script.sh) 📁
+you need to install the build to activate or write in the command line or create and run the bash file
 # preview kitten configuration

 ### needed for work